Skip to Content

 I have 2 notebooks I carry with me, one is for daily journaling and one is a pocket-size notebook for daily to-do lists and small notes to keep me on track.

-As the Zebra pens are created to be mildliners, for bullet journal and notebook, I tested them in my small notebook as well.
+As the Zebra pens are created to be mildliners, for bullet journals and notebooks, I tested them in my small notebook as well.
 The paper is thinner than watercolor paper and it has a different tint, while watercolor paper is natural white, the notebook pages seem closer to yellow.

 All colors look nice, so I decided to test it for highlighting (finally!).
 Make sure either to wait until the pen ink is fully dry on the paper or highlight the area first and then write over the marker.
 I didn’t wait for my pen’s ink to dry and the brush or marker lifted up some color.
 But if the pen ink is dry – no issues.